gurus158/hacker-blog/_posts/2020-07-16-predict-product_from_title-using-machine-learning.md

 For example:  Title "extreme sale 141gr aveeno baby eczema therapy moisturizing cream"  is assigned product equals to "baby cream" .

 After full day hard-work you finally  assigned product to all titles.
-But you have to it daily .
+But you have to do it daily .
 Some how you manged to do it for a week but now you start asking can it be done by using computer programs?
 Off course it can be done using computers, question should be, how?

 There can be many solutions.
 I already have used symbolic AI i.e rule based , where we try to enumerate data based on rules derived from data we have already assigned.
 Rules can be like "if title contains 'cream' then product is 'cream' " something like that.
 Only issue with this is we have to hard code rules and rules need to be updated frequently which can be a head ache.
 However if task is simple and can be solved using Symbolic A.I one should prefer this.